ivogeorg/msl-clang-002/README.md

 1. RB trees [explained](https://en.wikipedia.org/wiki/Red%E2%80%93black_tree) on Wikipedia.
 2. RB trees [implemented](http://adtinfo.org/libavl.html/Red_002dBlack-Trees.html) in Ben Pfaff's [GNU libavl](http://adtinfo.org/index.html). _Note: Includes extensive explanations, figures, and links to the standard textbooks on the subject.
 Ben Pfaff is the author of [Pintos](http://pintos-os.org/)._
 3. RB trees [visualized](https://www.cs.usfca.edu/~galles/visualization/RedBlack.html) at University of San Francisco's [Data Structure Visualizations](https://www.cs.usfca.edu/~galles/visualization/Algorithms.html).
-4. The CLRS [Introduction to Algorithms 3rd ed](http://ressources.unisciel.fr/algoprog/s00aaroot/aa00module1/res/%5BCormen-AL2011%5DIntroduction_To_Algorithms-A3.pdf). _Note: I don't know if this pedagogic resources website has the right to publish this book, but it has been up for a long time and has not been taken down.
+4. The CLRS [Introduction to Algorithms 3rd ed](http://ressources.unisciel.fr/algoprog/s00aaroot/aa00module1/res/%5BCormen-AL2011%5DIntroduction_To_Algorithms-A3.pdf).
+Chapter 12 is on binary trees and chapter 13 is on red-black trees. _Note: I don't know if this pedagogic resources website has the right to publish this book, but it has been up for a long time and has not been taken down.
 Assume your own reponsibility for using it.
 The required API is based on this book, which shows pseudocode for all functions._

 ## Use of libraries